Home » Finding A School » VA Approved Flight Training: An Overview

 Embry-Riddle is a world-class, private university that offers degree programs for veteran and military students.

-Additionally, Embry-Riddle’s Daytona Beach, FL and Prescott, AZ campuses offer Bachelor’s degrees in Airline/Commercial/Professional Pilot and Flight Crew subject areas.
-So, students have the opportunity to get a degree and obtain a commercial pilot’s license at Embry-Riddle University.
+Additionally, Daytona Beach, FL, and Prescott, AZ campuses offer Bachelor’s degrees in Airline/Commercial/Professional Pilot and Flight Crew subject areas.
+Students have the opportunity to get a degree and obtain a commercial pilot’s license at Embry-Riddle University.

-Embry-Riddle offers two ground schools: Commercial Pilot Fixed Wing and Private Pilot Fixed Wing.
+Embry-Riddle offers 2 ground schools: Commercial Pilot Fixed Wing and Private Pilot Fixed Wing.
 The ERAU campuses for which these programs apply are located in Daytona Beach, Florida and Prescott, Arizona.

 Embry-Riddle also participates in the VA’s Yellow Ribbon Program, and the university offers college credit for military experience.